ggsomnoev/delasport-task/crud_api/delasport-task-one-desc.md

 1. Set up a Node.js server using Express.js (or another framework of your choice).
 2. Implement the following API endpoints:
-   a. `POST /users` - Create a new user.
+   - `POST /users` - Create a new user.
-   b. `GET /users` - Retrieve a list of users.
+   - `GET /users` - Retrieve a list of users.
-   c. `PUT /users/:id` - Update a user by ID.
+   - `PUT /users/:id` - Update a user by ID.
-   d. `DELETE /users/:id` - Delete a user by ID.
+   - `DELETE /users/:id` - Delete a user by ID.

 ## Best Practices

 1. Use environment variables.
 2. Implement logging with Winston:
-   a.
-Use proper severity levels.
+   - Use proper severity levels.
 3. Implement error handling.

 ## Dockerization